Table of Contents

 No such object (32)

-Don't worry if you encounter a "no such object" error; I will explain the meaning of those commands.
-For now, in the next section, let's proceed to reconfigure the LDAP server.
+Don't worry if you encounter a "no such object" error; I will explain the meaning of those commands later.

 4. Reconfiguring slapd